tony-aw/subsets/README.md

 - *Explicit copy semantics*:

-  - Sub-set operations that increase or decrease the number of elements in an object, and thus change its memory allocations, always return a modified copy of the object.
+  - Sub-set operations that change its memory allocations, always return a modified copy of the object.

   - For sub-set operations that just change values in-place (similar to